cscsCSCScscs/pyodbc/Cursor.md

 with cnxn.cursor() as crsr:
     do_stuff
 ```
-is equivalent to:
+is essentially equivalent to:
 ```python
 crsr = cnxn.cursor()
 do_stuff
 if not cnxn.autocommit:
     cnxn.commit()
 ```
 As you can see, `commit()` is called on the cursor's connection even if `autocommit` is False.
 Hence, the "context" is not so much the cursor itself.
 Rather, it's better to think of it as a database transaction that will be committed without explicitly calling `commit()`.
+Also note, the cursor object is not explicitly closed when the context is exited.